 It is essential that residents, patients and staff have an opportunity to shape plans and that those working on transformation programmes have an understanding of what is important to local people.

-There are a number of ways in which we already do this via our individual health and care organisations and with support from Wessex Voices and Healthwatch.
+There are a number of ways in which we already engage people via our individual health and care organisations and with support from Involving People and Healthwatch.
 To complement this work, we have developed Hampshire and Isle of Wight Voices.
+This is our online citizens’ panel.

 How does it work?

-The results of these surveys will be shared with participants and published online.
-They will also be shared with relevant teams across the system to help them to develop their plans to improve services.
-From time to time, people may also be contacted and given the opportunity to take part in local discussions, forums or focus groups.
+Survey findings are shared with panel members and published online.
+They are also shared with relevant teams across the system to help them to develop their plans to improve services.
+From time to time, members may also be contacted and given the opportunity to take part in other engagement opportunities such as local discussions, forums or focus groups.

 Privacy and data sharing